Frequently asked questions about criminal law

 - I was asked to go to the police station for questioning; Do I have to go?

-- What if I was just charged with a misdemeanor charge.
-Can I just plead guilty?
+- If I was charged with a misdemeanor, can I just plead guilty?

 - Can I go to jail if I am charged with a misdemeanor?